unmtransinfo/CausalKnowledgeTrace/furtherAnalysis/MnButterflyBiasREADME.md

 ## Overview

 This R script provides tools for identifying and addressing two common sources of bias in causal inference from observational data: butterfly bias and M-bias.
-The functions analyze directed acyclic graphs (DAGs) representing causal relationships and generate adjustment sets that avoid introducing bias through inappropriate conditioning.
+The functions analyze directed acyclic graphs (DAGs) representing causal relationships and generate adjustment sets that avoid bias introduced by inappropriate conditioning.

 ## Dependencies
 ```r